 The WordPress software itself which provides the functionality to retrieve and display your content.

-Your Theme dictates how your content is displayed, and can add extra functionality specific to that Theme.
+A Theme dictates how your content is displayed, and can add extra functionality specific to that Theme.
 New themes can be added and used at any time.

 Plugins extend the functionality of your site, but remain independent to your Theme so will persist if you change it.

 Plugins, Themes and Customiser are all covered later in the course 🙂

 Some examples of well known sites that are built with WordPress include:

 And this site, of course, as well as Jo’s VA Handbook and Munro PA Services websites.